jignesh-kachhad/Movie-Data-Analysis-With-Data-Quality-Check/README.md

   - `rule_outcome_from_etl/`

 ### AWS Glue Crawlers
+- Discover and manage the schema of movie data in S3 and Redshift.
 - `crawl_movies_data_in_s3`
 - `crawl_movies_data_in_redshift`

 ### AWS Glue Jobs
 - Glue job script that:
-  1. Reads data from S3.
+  1. Extracts movie data from S3.
-  2. Evaluates data quality.
+  2. Applies data quality checks to ensure data integrity.
-  3. Transforms data format.
+  3. Transforms the data as needed (e.g., converting data types).
-  4. Writes evaluation outcomes and failed records to S3.
-  5. Loads transformed data into Glue Data Catalog.

 ### Amazon EventBridge
 - Rule: `movies-data-pipeline`, `movie-data-quality`

+### Amazon Redshift:
+- Stores the processed movie data for further analysis (e.g., tables, views).

 ### Step Functions
-- Orchestrates the workflow:
+- Orchestrates the entire data processing workflow, ensuring each stage executes in the correct order.
   1. Starts the S3 crawler.
   2. Monitors crawler state.
   3. Starts the Glue job.